 The Water Pumping Windmill at Parys Mountain on Anglesey, it is situated in a bleak and elevated position in a landscape that looks almost surreal as the bare , heavily mined area gives the impression of another planet, the colours are so unusual to see in a natural environment.

-Grosvenor are taking down and re building the top 1200mm of masonry, stitching cracks with CINTEC anchors and constructing a shelter for walkers
+Grosvenor Construction is working with Hagstrom Drilling to take down and re build the top 1200mm of masonry, stitching cracks with CINTEC anchors and constructing a shelter for walkers

 The work includes: